Key Takeaways

 For a broader overview of vet cost structures in Jakarta (beyond just cats), you can also read the article on estimated vet costs in Jakarta 2026 which summarizes general cost patterns.

-2. Typical 2026 Cost Ranges for South Jakarta
+2. What Shapes the Cost in South Jakarta

 3. Payment in Indonesia: QRIS, GoPay, OVO, and the Tipping Question

-Most South Jakarta vets accept three payment methods: QRIS (Indonesia's unified QR-code payment, works with every local e-wallet), local bank transfer, and cash IDR.
-Foreign credit cards and USD cash are usually not accepted on the spot — confirm before the visit if that's your only option.
+Most South Jakarta vets accept three payment methods: QRIS (Indonesia's unified QR-code payment, works with every local e-wallet), local bank transfer, and cash.
+Foreign credit cards and foreign-currency cash are usually not accepted on the spot — confirm before the visit if that's your only option.

 QRIS is the easiest path for expats.
 Open Jenius, BCA Mobile, GoPay, OVO, DANA, or ShopeePay (most expats end up with at least one), scan the QR code on the receipt, type the amount, done.
 Many e-wallets let you top up from your foreign bank via Wise or Revolut.

-Tipping is not customary for vet services in Indonesia — unlike restaurants where 10% service charge is sometimes added, vet bills are quoted as the final amount.
-If your home visit goes particularly well or the vet stayed extra time for a difficult case, an additional Rp 50,000–100,000 is appreciated but not expected.
+Tipping is not customary for vet services in Indonesia — unlike restaurants where a service charge is sometimes added, vet bills are quoted as the final amount.
+If your home visit goes particularly well or the vet stayed extra time for a difficult case, a small additional gesture is appreciated but never expected.

 4. International Pet Insurance & Indonesian Vet Bills